To Set Our House In Order by Margaret Laurence, 1963

 Driving the story with a narrative device that also shows itself to be the theme

 I’ve paired these Margaret Laurence stories this week with a batch from Alice Munro.
 Which makes sense.
 They were friends, after all.
-But as stories themselves, I find that they have more in common with the work of Maeve Brennan, recreating every detail of domestic life with meticulous detail.
+But as stories themselves, I find the Laurence stories have more in common with the work of Maeve Brennan, recreating every detail of domestic life with meticulous detail.
 It’s remarkable how small and rich, simultaneously, a story’s world can be.

 Anyway, “To Set Our House In Order” masterfully uses the protagonist’s youthful point of view in multiple ways.
 Vanessa is surrounded by adults.
 She wants to be included in their world.
 She wants to know the things they know and be a part of the jokes they share.
 And she is remarkably smart and perceptive for a 10-year-old.
 But of course she’s still only a 10-year-old.